spenpal/3354-SMS/README.md

 # Team SMS

 ## Objective
-> Create An Project Where The World Stays Connected Through Messaging
+> Create A Project Where The World Stays Connected Through Messaging